fossas/fossa-cli/docs/features/vendored-dependencies.md

 > Note: This section does not apply to archive uploads.
 Path filtering is only available when doing a CLI License Scan.
 See [here](#how-vendored-dependencies-are-scanned) for more info on the difference between these two methods.

+> Note: these path filters also work for and affect [first-party license scans](./first-party-license-scans.md).

 Path filtering can be used to omit some files or directories from license scanning.
 Path filtering is set up in the `.fossa.yml` file.
 Here is an example:

 ```yaml